 Modern slavery can take many forms including the trafficking of people, forced labour, servitude and slavery.

-The term ‘Modern Slavery' captures a whole range of types of exploitation, many of which occur together.
-These include but are not limited to:
+The term ‘Modern Slavery' captures a whole range of types of exploitation, including but not limited to:

 - sexual exploitation